Valkannadi

-Valkannadi is a 2002 Indian Malayalam language film starring Kalabhavan Mani and Geethu Mohandas in lead roles, while K.P.A.C.
+Valkannadi is a 2002 Indian Malayalam language film starring Kalabhavan Mani and Geetu Mohandas in lead roles, while K.P.A.C.
 Lalitha, in important supporting role.

 Plot

 Appunni is a blacksmith who had a history of mental health problems in his family, hence he was sent to an ayurvedic asylum.
 After he returns, his mother and his lover Devu become his strength and support.